The women who dress the men - ExBulletin

+Designer Grace Wales Bonner had a hit show as she made her physical debut at Paris Fashion Week

-Women are increasingly making a name for themselves in menswear, breaking through the “fabric ceiling” that has seen the industry dominated by men, and being drawn into a sector where some of the most sweeping changes are taking place.
+PARIS – Women are increasingly making their mark in menswear, breaking through the “fabric ceiling” that has seen the industry dominated by men, and drawn into a sector where some of the most sweeping changes are taking place.

 Fashion has long been an industry focused primarily on women but led by men, with a 2019 study by PriceWaterhouseCooper showing that only 12.5% of fashion houses had female bosses.